 Note: ** and *** represent significance levels at 5% and 1%, respectively.

 Access to climatic information exhibited a positive coefficient and was statistically significant at the 1% level.
 This indicates that each additional channel through which farmers access climate data increases agricultural yields, enhancing their adaptive capacity by 1.4533 units.
 The positive relationship between access to climatic information reveals a critical insight: improved access significantly boosts agricultural productivity.
 This highlights the essential role of timely and accurate weather forecasts, climate projections, and related information in enabling farmers to make informed decisions about crop selection, optimal planting times, and risk management strategies.
-The marginal effect of 0.035 further emphasizes this importance, suggesting that each unit of enhanced access to climatic information increases by 0.035 units in agricultural productivity while controlling for other variables.
+The marginal effect of 0.035 further emphasizes this importance, suggesting that each unit of enhanced access to climatic information increases agricultural productivity by 0.035 units while controlling for other variables.
 These findings align with the research by Dhakal et al. [83] and Zakari et al. [84], which indicate that access to climate information improves farmers’ understanding of weather patterns and alerts them to potential changes, as well as informs them about recommended mitigation strategies to address climate change challenges.

 The number of years spent in school had a positive coefficient and was statistically significant at the 1% level.
 This indicates that each additional year of education increases the likelihood of enhanced agricultural yields as farmers improve their knowledge and adaptive capacity by 1.3672 units.
 The positive correlation between years of education and agricultural productivity underscores a vital connection: more educated farmers tend to achieve higher yields.
 This improvement may stem from their greater ability to adopt modern farming techniques, understand market trends, and effectively access information resources.
 The marginal effect of 0.051 reinforces this relationship, indicating that each additional year of education significantly increases 0.051 units in agricultural productivity, holding all other variables constant.
 These findings align with research by Dhakal et al. [83], Ali and Erenstein [85], Jamshidi et al. [82], and Mdoda [77], which highlight the crucial role of education in enhancing farmers’ knowledge of innovative practices and adaptation strategies to climate change, ultimately aimed at boosting agricultural productivity.